 \subsection{Shared Memory Parallelism}

-In shared memory multiprocessor architectures, threads can be used to implement parallelism.The shared-memory standard openMP, is high level and portable interface which makes it easier to use multi-threading capability and obtain satisfactory performance improvements.
-Many erasure coding libraries such as Jerasure 2.0 \cite{Plank} has encoding/decoding engines which comprise independent “for” loop iterations and hence possess huge potential for multi-threaded processing.
+In shared-memory multiprocessor architectures, threads can be used to implement parallelism.
+The shared-memory standard openMP is a high-level and portable interface that makes it easier to use multi-threading capability and obtain satisfactory performance improvements.
+Many erasure coding libraries such as Jerasure 2.0 \cite{Plank} has encoding/decoding engines that comprise independent “for” loop iterations and hence possess huge potential for multi-threaded processing.
 Multi-threaded implementations of Jerasure 2.0 are studied in \cite{suayb_siu} and \cite{suayb_blacksea}.

-As can be seen in Fig. \ref{founsuresoftware} for \textbf{founsureEnc}, the software consists of three stages executed in a loop.
-However, two of these stages, namely reading the data in to the \textit{EncoderObj} and \textit{DecoderObj} that stay on memory and writing the object contents to the persistent storage devices require kernel I/O calls.
+As can be seen in Fig. \ref{founsuresoftware} for {founsureEnc}, the software consists of three stages executed in a loop.
+However, two of these stages, namely reading the data into the \textit{EncoderObj} and \textit{DecoderObj} that stay on memory and writing the object contents to the persistent storage devices require kernel I/O calls.
 As a result of these calls, the performance will be inhibited by the throughput performance of the underlying storage devices I/O bandwidth.
 Thus, our focus is essentially the second stage, namely the pure encoding and decoding in which the data traverses only between CPU caches and the main memory.

-Founsure 1.0 utilizes shared memory approach standard openMP library directives to help use multiple threads to handle the workload of encoding, decoding, repair and update operations in parallel.
-However, in order to use openMP directives effectively, we needed to implement encoding/decoding operations differently.
+Founsure utilizes the shared memory approach standard OpenMP library directives to help use multiple threads to handle the workload of encoding, decoding, repair, and update operations in parallel.
+However, to use OpenMP directives effectively, we needed to implement encoding/decoding operations differently.
 We use `-m' flag to set the number of threads in the main functions of Founsure.
 This parameter can independently be assigned but we provide recommendations for picking out the right number of threads for each main function because selecting the wrong number could result in degraded performance.
-For instance, we recommend it to be equal to the number of failure domains (disks for instance) for \textbf{founsureEnc} so that each data block is generated by a different thread.
+For instance, we recommend it to be equal to the number of failure domains (disks for instance) for {founsureEnc} so that each data block is generated by a different thread.
 Considering each output file gets written to a different disk or storage node, we can maximize the overall throughput of the system if `-m' and `-s' flags are set to the same number provided that the underlying CPU architecture supports that many concurrent threads.